Our Top 5 Talks About Storytelling

 1. The Clues To A Great Story

 Andrew Stanton has worked at the highly regarded animation company Pixar since 1990.
-There, he has been involved in writing, directing and producing some of the world’s most loved animated films including Toy Story, Finding Nemo and WALL-E. In his TED talk which has been viewed more than 3 million times he shares his secrets to making great stories.
+There, he wrote, directed, and produced some of the world’s most-loved animated films, including Toy Story, Finding Nemo, and WALL-E. He shares his secrets to making great stories in his TED talk, which has been viewed more than 3 million times.

 2. The Magical Science Of Storytelling